-Without a hard and fast rule, though, it can be tricky to determine whether overtime is sufficiently ‘regular’, and every situation should be assessed on a case by case basis.
+Without a hard and fast rule, it can be tricky to determine whether overtime is sufficiently ‘regular’.
+But, as a guideline:

 Consider the financial disadvantage to the employee